nplan/HomeButtons/docs/setup.md

 3. Keep the back cover off for now.
 You will install it when mounting *Home Buttons* to the wall.

-> If the device doesn't turn on by itself, please briefly connect it to an USB-C charger to wake it up.

 ## Set Up Wi-Fi Connection

-After inserting the battery cell, *Home Buttons* will turn on automatically and start Wi-Fi setup procedure.
+After inserting the battery, press any button to wake the device and start Wi-Fi setup procedure.

+> If the device doesn't wake when pressing a button, please briefly connect it to an USB-C charger

-If you don't complete the setup in 10 minutes, *Home Buttons* will turn off again to save battery.
+> If you don't complete the setup in 10 minutes, *Home Buttons* will turn off again to save battery.
-Press any button to wake up and start again.
+Press any button to wake the device and start again.

 1. *Home Buttons* establishes a Wi-Fi hotspot for configuration.
 Connect to it by scanning the QR code on the display or manually connecting to Wi-Fi network and entering the password.